Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Strong understanding and working knowledge of current risk management frameworks.

-Must be able to effectively communicate, both verbally and in writing, as well as excellent presentation skills.
+Must be able to effectively communicate, both verbally and in writing, as well as have excellent presentation skills.

-Able to operate effectively in a flexible, agile, way in the context of changing priorities of the wider team and the business
+Able to operate effectively in a flexible, agile way in the context of changing priorities of the wider team and the business.

 Experience of working with senior teams to deliver risk reports and analysis and being a trusted advisor.

-Experience of developing and delivering risk training
+Experience in developing and delivering risk training.

 Demonstrable experience developing collaborative working relationships, excellent interpersonal skills, able to influence, build and maintain strong working relationships with a wide range of stakeholders at all levels.